qulle/oltb/README_INTERNAL.md

 _IE is not supported, it's time to move on._

+## Localizations
+English is the default language.
+However the Toolbar can be extended with any other language.
+A second language (Swedish) is also shipped with the Toolbar in order to show how it is done.
+The available languages are controlled from `config.json` and added in to `/i18n/<code>.json`.

 ## Colors
 The project's Theme colors and the full color palette are described below.

 ### Theme Colors
-The toolbar is available in both `light` and `dark` mode.
+The Toolbar is available in both `light` and `dark` mode.
 I have decided to go for a small set of colors in both themes.
 This enables for a solid look-and-feel and association between colors and functionality.
 The `mid` color is to consider as the default normal color.
 For some situations the `light` and `dark` color is used in the normal state.
 <table>
     <tr>
         <th>Blue</th>